pallets/click/docs/parameter-types.rst

 .. currentmodule:: click

 Specifying the parameter type with the ``type`` kwarg allows Click add data to your help pages and helps with the handling of the types.
-Most examples are done with argument, but types are available to options and arguments.
+Most examples are done with options, but types are available to options and arguments.

 .. contents::
     :depth: 2